One year on from the oft-delayed No Time To Die, we remember the long run-up to something quite unprecedented in the James Bond series – a finale.

 Despite the attendant emotional trauma and crisis, Craig is quite at ease in the role by this point.
 Right along with him, the film is refreshingly confident in hitting various firsts, be it the slasher-movie prologue that gives the villain his first and last good impression (we’re getting to him) or the introduction of Nomi, the first female 00 (the world still awaits the first female 00 with a surname, but hey, they’re trying).

 The delay between losing Boyle and hiring Fukunaga proved fortuitous as well because it gave Daniel Craig a window to work on Knives Out with Ana de Armas, and recommend that the producers find a role for her in this too.
-Her brief but bubbly turn as Cuban liaison Paloma is roundly agreed to be the highlight of the entire film and it caps off that first hour of fun and games spectacularly.
+Her brief but bubbly turn as Cuban liaison Paloma is roundly agreed to be the highlight of the entire film, capping off that first hour of fun and games spectacularly.

 However, the solemnity of it all does tend to overshadow the entertainment, not to mention the giant strides it takes in terms of female representation.
 There are more major female characters in this than any other Bond film, and they all make it out relatively unscathed.
-It’s definitely progress that neither she nor any of the other women are bedded and/or dead by the end, but Nomi is definitely ill-served by the script, lumped with meta-jokes and an eventual deference to Bond that’s severely underwritten.
+It’s definitely progress that neither she nor any of the other women are bedded and/or dead by the end.
+On the other hand, Nomi is definitely ill-served by the script, laden down with meta-jokes and an eventual deference to Bond that’s severely underwritten.

 (Incidentally, calling this “a #MeToo Bond” as some have is miles away from the point, as if stopping movies treating fictional female characters like shit was the primary goal of the movement, rather than an increasingly welcome side-effect.)